yvelikova/axway-open-docs/content/en/docs/apim_relnotes/20200130_apip_relnotes/_index.md

 Email <support@axway.com> or visit <https://support.axway.com/>.

-See [Get help with API Gateway](/csh?context=103&product=prod-api-gateway-77) in the [API Gateway Administrator Guide](/bundle/APIGateway_77_AdministratorGuide_allOS_en_HTML5/) for the information that you should be prepared to provide when you contact Axway Support.
+See [Get help with API Gateway](/docs/apim_administration/apigtw_admin/trblshoot_get_help/) for the information that you should be prepared to provide when you contact Axway Support.